 Of course, there’s even more included with analytics than that, however, it’s vital to know this sort of information in order to make sure you’re taking the correct route with your account.

 Tailwind will also provide many of these analytics and even offer suggestions to adjusting your interactions and habits to boost your account even more.

 Not using Tailwind yet to grow your Pinterest and Instagram traffic?
-Use our link and get a $15 credit and 30 day free trial when you sign up!
+Use our link and get a free trial to try out 100 scheduled Pins or 30 scheduled Instagram posts free.

 Whatever you do, always focus on being consistent.
 If you’re going to go one style with a board, do that style with all boards.
 If you’re going to post randomly throughout the day, choose consistent times and stick with them.

 Check your analytics and make sure you’re posting at the best times for your followers.
 If you’re not, you’re just wasting time and resources on pinning.

 Either way, choose an amount of pins to pin each day and do that every day.
 The algorithm will not pay attention to you one bit if you’re being sporadic with your habits.